BenGirone/PreventAutoLock/README.md

 # PreventAutoLock
 Prevents Windows and Linux From locking your PC.
+Many corporations force their employees computers to lock after being left idle.
+These small programs simply double tap the number lock key every 60 seconds.
+This makes the operating system think the computer is not idle.

 ## Windows Users:
   * Press "Windows key + r"